Meet the Staff

 Prior to the JCC, Shira worked at Grey Advertising in account management for Procter & Gamble brands.
 After an inspiring Birthright Israel trip in 2010, she left the corporate world to pursue a career in the Jewish nonprofit world.
 Shira is in charge of marketing membership for the JCC and The Center for Health + Wellness, as well as social media.
 Shira is a graduate of Brandeis University and was a World Confederation of Jewish Community Centers’ Global Fellow.
 During her fellowship, she developed the first-ever international Taglit-Birthright Israel trip for young professionals from New York, Argentina, and Israel, to bring together Jews from different backgrounds.
 She was also a recipient of a Birthright Israel NEXT/Natan Grant for Social Entrepreneurs, which allowed her to create a Jewish sports league for young professionals that has run at the JCC since 2011.

-Caitlin McInerney, Director of The Jack and Shirley Silver Center for Special Needs
+Caitlin McInerney, Director of The Jack and Shirley Silver Center for Diverse Abilities

-Caitlin is a native New Yorker who joined the Center for Special Needs in 2014.
-Her focus has primarily been supporting the Adaptations and 40+ communities, but she has also had the pleasure of working with individuals of all ages, and their families, during her time at the JCC.
-In addition to overseeing and designing program models reflective of our community's current needs, she has been dedicated to finding ways in which the JCC can assist families plan for the future.
-Caitlin is an advocate for person-centered approaches, universal design and providing individuals with the supports they need to make informed decisions about their lives.
+Caitlin is a native New Yorker who joined the Center for Diverse Abilities in 2014.
+She is an advocate for person-centered approaches, universal design and providing individuals with the supports they need to make informed decisions about their lives.
+In addition to overseeing and designing program models reflective of our community's current needs, she has been dedicated to finding ways in which the MMJCCM can be fully inclusive to support an individual engage fully with our programming.
 Her goal is to guide the Center to be a place where individuals can successfully achieve their personal goals as they move through the different phases of their life, build lasting relationships with peers, and are valued members of a broader community.
-Prior to the JCC, Caitlin worked with children with a variety of abilities in inclusive school settings and helped launch a nonprofit organization that supports access to arts education for New York City youth.
+Prior to the MMJCCM, Caitlin worked with children with a variety of abilities in inclusive school settings and helped launch a nonprofit organization that supports access to arts education for New York City youth.
 She earned her master's degree at New York University's Silver School of Social Work.

 Hannah Badain, Director of Connections

 Hannah has worked with the Connections program since its inception in 2011.
-In her role, she has developed a flourishing young adult social community for people with intellectual and developmental disabilities.
-Hannah has increased the programming to include a variety of trips, overnight retreats, art groups, and cooking classes.
+In her role, she has developed a flourishing social community for adults with intellectual and developmental disabilities.
 Prior to joining the Marlene Meyerson JCC Manhattan, Hannah worked with individuals at residential treatment facilities, camps, and afterschool programs.
-She graduated from Scripps College with a BA in psychology in 2011 and is trained in traumatic crisis intervention.
+She graduated from Scripps College with a BA in psychology.

 Hannah Cohen, Director of Special Needs Parenting + Support Programs + The Shabbat Shop

-Verunka joined the Center for Special Needs team in September 2021.
+Verunka joined the Center for Diverse Abilities team in September 2021.
 Prior to that, she was involved in The Shoebox Project, collecting and delivering gifts to women living in shelters throughout NYC.
 During her time there, she reached over 7,000 women and developed an outreach program that brought in a variety of exciting and supportive workshops such as meditation, cooking and skincare.
-She understands the importance of community centers such as the JCC and The Center for Special Needs as she is a strong advocate for her sister with disabilities and knows the difference a quality program can make in a person's life.
-Verunka lives in Queens with her husband and two cats.
+She understands the importance of community centers such as the JCC and The Center for Diverse Abilities as she strongly advocates for her sister, who is disabled and knows the difference a quality program can make in a person's life.